Dashboard

 Risk register snapshot

-Complete register with heatmap summary, treatment decisions and movement since the last snapshot.
+Complete register with heatmap summary, treatment decisions, movement since the last snapshot and Monte Carlo financial analysis.

 Audit readiness report